 Figure 2.26: Change of sensitivity to disturbances with LAC and with HAC-LAC.
-An active platform with $k_n = 1 \text{ N}/\mu\text{m}$ and a sample mass of 25 kg are used.
-Disturbances are: $f_s$ the direct forces applied on the sample (a), $f_t$ the disturbances from the micro-station stages (b) and $x_f$ the floor motion (c).
+An active platform with $k_n=1\,\mathrm{N}/\mu\mathrm{m}$ and a sample mass of $25\,\mathrm{kg}$ are used.
+Disturbances are: f_s the direct forces applied on the sample (a), f_t the disturbances from the micro-station stages (b) and x_f the floor motion (c).

 The cumulative amplitude spectrum of the motion d is computed for all active platform configurations, all sample masses and in the Open Loop (OL), damped (IFF) and position controlled (HAC-IFF) cases.
 The results are shown in Figure 2.27.
-Obtained root mean square values of the distance d are better for the soft active platform ( $\approx 25$ nm to $\approx 35$ nm depending on the sample's mass) than for the stiffer active platform (from $\approx 30$ nm to $\approx 70$ nm).
+Obtained root mean square values of the distance d are better for the soft active platform (≈ 25 nm to ≈ 35 nm depending on the sample's mass) than for the stiffer active platform (from ≈ 30 nm to ≈ 70 nm).

-CONCLUSION On the basis of the open-loop noise budgeting made in Section 2.1.4, the closed-loop bandwidth required to obtain a vibration level of $\approx 20$ nm RMS was estimated.
+Conclusion On the basis of the open-loop noise budgeting made in Section 2.1.4, the closed-loop bandwidth required to obtain a vibration level of ≈ 20 nm RMS was estimated.
 To achieve such bandwidth, the HAC-LAC strategy was followed, which consists of first using an active damping controller (studied in Section 2.1.5) and then adding a high authority position feedback controller.